-While parts like leaves, fruits, and flowers are a problem, the seeds contain the most amount of toxin.
+While parts like leaves, fruits, and flowers are a problem, the seeds contain the most amount of toxins.

 When consumed in large quantities by animals or humans, it can trigger bouts of vomiting and diarrhea.

-It can cause other symptoms like weakness, chills, convulsion, and can put someone in a coma.
+It can cause other symptoms like weakness, chills, and convulsions, and can put someone in a coma.

 It’s important you be very cautious when planting Evergreen Euonymus in your home, especially if you have children or plants.